All On 4 Dental Implants Procedure In Antalya, Turkey

 Bone loss:

-The All-on-4 technique can also be successfully applied in jaw structures with severe bone resorption (atrophy).
+All-on-4 technique can also be successfully applied in jaw structures with severe bone resorption (atrophy).
 Patients with sufficient bone support only in certain bone regions (Zone I and Zone II) in the upper jaw (maxilla) can also benefit from this treatment.

 Cases with anatomical obstacles: